Diaconal Studies—the book

 Contributors include scholars and practitioners from Lutheran, Methodist, Anglican, Reformed, and uniting ecumenical Protestant traditions.
 Click on each author’s name below to view a video introduction of their chapter.

 Diaconal Studies: Lived Theology for the Church in North America.
 Edited by Craig L. Nessan and Darryl W. Stephens.
 Regnum Books International, October 2024.
-Order from Regnum or Amazon.

 Cover art by Cecily A. Stephens.